petsc/petsc/doc/docs/manual/dmplex.rst

 size.
 This can be particularly useful for advection-dominated and directionally-dependent problems.

+See :cite:`Alauzet2010` for further details on metric-based anisotropic mesh adaptation.

 The two main ingredients for metric-based mesh adaptation are an input mesh (i.e. the DMPlex) and a Riemannian metric.
 The implementation in PETSc assumes that the metric is piecewise linear and continuous across elemental boundaries.